margaretmf/margaretmf.github.io/poetry.md

 ## Work ##
 Rising up out of bed with the morning sun shining through the city to do the daily duties.
 There's a song and a whistle in the daily grind.
-Finding the fun in the tool makes it worthwhile.
+Finding the fun in the work makes it worthwhile.
 I exert myself, use my skills, put in the effort, and have fun.

 <br>